paragpujari/Projects/README.md

  In this project, we are using the deep learning model named CNN(Convolutional Neural Networks) for detecting whether the brain images provided to us has tumor in it or not.

+## Dataset

+The brain tumor dataset has two sets of folder 'No' and 'Yes'.

+(i) No folder = It contains the list of all the brain images that are not detected with brain tumor.
+There are total 98 images that are not detected with brain tumor.

+(ii) Yes folder = It contains the list of all the brain images that are detected with brain tumor.
+There are total 155 images that are detected with brain tumor.